 Dundrum Castle is a Norman Castle in the town of Dundrum outside Newcastle on the Belfast road.
 The castle has seen plenty of action in its years.
 There had been a known failed siege and has had improvements and extensions through its different owners times.
 It’s a stop off on some Game of Thrones tours now and is an excellent place to spend half a day and have a picnic.

-Castle Woods have been an important feature in the landscape above the village of Dundrum for hundreds of years.
-The woods, surrounding Dundrum Castle, are approximately 7.5 acres in size and were planted between 1820 and 1825 by the Marquis of Downshire, who followed the fashion of the early 19th-century demesne planting, with its emphasis on mixtures of native, naturalised trees and exotics.
+Castle Woods has been an important feature in the landscape above the village of Dundrum for hundreds of years.
+The woods, surrounding Dundrum Castle, are approximately 7.5 acres in size and were planted between 1820 and 1825 by the Marquis of Downshire, who followed the fashion of the early 19th-century demesne planting with its emphasis on mixing native, naturalised and exotic trees.

 De Courcy’s intention for the original castle had many aspirations in terms of military defence.
-True, he may have had defences of both the surrounding terrain and timber, but it is probable that the stone curtain wall of the upper ward was built as early as the 1180s.
-As with another early enceinte (enclosure) walls, there were no towers, but the defence was evidently aided by covered walks with machicolations along the outside wall-head.
+True!
+He may have had defences of both the surrounding terrain and timber, but it is probable that the stone curtain wall of the upper ward was built as early as the 1180s.
+As with other early enceinte (enclosure) walls, there were no towers.
+However, the defence was evidently aided by covered walks with machicolations along the outside wall-head.
 An early timber hall may have been sited north of the castle’s right side.

-The castle was captured by King John in 1210 and remained Crown property until de Lacy was allowed to return to his Earldom in 1226.
+Dundrum Castle was captured by King John in 1210 and remained Crown property until de Lacy was allowed to return to his Earldom in 1226.
 It was probably during de Lacy’s second tenure as Earl of Ulster that the twin-towered gatehouse, similar to the one at Pembroke Castle, was inserted into the curtain wall.
-It has a lopsided design with only one projecting tower to protect the approach along a narrow ramp from the south-west.
+It has a lopsided design with only one projecting tower to protect the approach along a narrow ramp from the southwest.